 Create a subcommunity for your event.

 Get attendees hyped about the event by creating a subcommunity for them within your online community.
 If your community is integrated with your AMS, creating this specific community can be a piece of cake.
-The community uses the data about whose registered and a subcommunity is automatically created.
+The community uses the data about who's registered and a subcommunity is automatically created.

 This exclusive area will help them feel part of the group that’s going, and you can help get the buzz going about what and who will be at your event.
 Also, this can add to your registration promotion as non-attendees see the discussion focusing on the highlights of the upcoming event.